Samsung/tizen-docs/docs/application/native/guides/graphics/cairo-n.md

 ### Creating a Cairo GL Surface in the Evas GL Backend

-With the Cairo GL backend, you can create a Cairo surface using OpenGL®.
-For more information on OpenGL®, see the [OpenGL® ES](opengl-n.md) guide.
+With the Cairo GL backend, you can create a Cairo surface using OpenGL&reg;.
+For more information on OpenGL&reg;, see the [OpenGL&reg; ES](opengl-n.md) guide.

 To create the GL surface:

 1. Since an application utilizing the Cairo GL backend in Tizen is based on Evas GL, an Evas GL handler must be created with the `evas_gl_new()` function during the initial stage.Afterwards, the `evas_gl_config`, `evas_gl_surface`, and `evas_gl_context` instances are created in that order.
-For more information on using Evas GL, see [Creating OpenGL® ES Applications](creating-opengles-n.md) and the [OpenGL® ES](opengl-n.md) guide.
+For more information on using Evas GL, see [Creating OpenGL&reg; ES Applications](creating-opengles-n.md) and the [OpenGL&reg; ES](opengl-n.md) guide.

     ```
     Evas_Object *win = elm_win_util_standard_add("Cairo GL Backend guide", " Cairo GL Backend guide");